Colour wise

 We also had the pleasure of hosting Webster Hart, Gunter & Co, SHH and Regency Grove at the Hurlingham Club’s annual polo event.
 It continues to be a successful event, with the day ending in the Pommery tent surrounded by much of the Prime Residential London community.
 A lovely breakfast followed at The Ox Barn in the Cotswolds, co-hosted with Cream & Black Interiors and joined by guests from BLDA, followed by an excellent networking event in Oxford hosted by Garringtons with another standout guest list.

-Fifi, Jet and Lollie, not to be outdone by Reg and Jeff, have also been posing for photos this month.
+Fifi, Jet (left and right) and Lollie (below), not to be outdone by Reg and Jeff, have also been posing for photos this month.